 2. Dancing

-Another hidden gem in the at-home workout regime is dancing.
-It doesn’t matter what moves you do – the point is to just throw some shapes and work up a sweat!
-You can burn 150 calories or more with a 30-minute dance, making it a great cardio option.
+A hidden gem for at-home cardio.
+It doesn’t matter what moves you do, the point is to throw some shapes and work up a sweat.
+You can burn 150 calories or more with a 30-minute dance, making it a genuinely effective cardio option that doesn’t feel like a workout.

 3. Squats